kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 See the overview of all changes in this release:

-- [CLI](#cli) - Consistent flag names across all commands, changes to the `kyma install --source` command, more intuitive AKS provisioning command
+- [CLI](#cli) - Consistent flag names across all commands, changes to the installation command, more intuitive AKS provisioning command
 - [Monitoring](#monitoring) - Full upgrade of all monitoring components
 - [Kiali](#kiali) - Kiali Operator removed
 - [Console](#console) - Baked-in docs removed from the Console UI
 - [Known issues](#known-issues) - Prometheus-Istio crashes, Rafter in Gateway mode

 ## CLI